SESMG/SESMG/docs/index.rst

 ^^^^^^^^^^^

 Within this sheet, time series of components of which no automatically created time series exist, are stored.
-More specifically, these are sinks to which the property “load profile” have been assigned as “timeseries” and sources with the “technology” property “others”.
+More specifically, these are sinks to which the property "load profile" have been assigned as "timeseries" and sources with the "technology" property "others".
 The following parameters have to be entered:

 - **timestamp**: Points in time to which the stored time series are related.
 Should be within the time horizon defined in the sheet "timeseries".
 - **timeseries**: Time series of a sink which has been assigned the property "timeseries" under the attribute "load profile" or source which has been assigned the property "other" under the attribute "technology".
 Time series contain a value between 0 and 1 for each point in time, which indicates the proportion of installed capacity accounted for by the capacity produced at that point in time.
 In the header line, the name must be entered in the format "componentID.actual_value".